Polynomials for Crystal Frameworks and the Rigid Unit Mode Spectrum: Determinations of RUM spectra.

-where $\omega_2$ is a fixed point in $\bT$.
-Then $v$ is well-defined and is a nonzero infinitesimal flex and so its phase $(1,\omega_2)$ in $\bT^2$ lies in the RUM spectrum.
-In the language of wave vectors we see that the RUM spectrum contains the line of wave vectors $(0,\alpha)$.
+Thus $v$ is an infinitesimal flex, phase-periodic for the point $(1,\omega_2)$ in $\bT^2$ and so $(1,\omega_2)$ lies in the RUM spectrum.
+In the language of wave vectors the RUM spectrum contains the line of wave vectors $(0,\alpha)$.
 By symmetry the line $(\alpha, 0)$ is also included.
 Similar arguments apply to the kagome lattice which also has linearly localised infinitesimal flexes.
+(See also \cite{gue-hut}, \cite{hut-fle} for example.)